ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 - [`spring-addons-webmvc-jwt-test`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webmvc-jwt-test/6.1.5)

 ## 4. Web-Security Configuration
-This tutorial uses `spring-addons-webmvc-jwt-resource-server` and  `spring-addons-webmvc-client` Spring Boot starters, which both auto-configure `SecurityFilterChain` based on properties file. **This security filter-chains are not explicitly defined in security-conf, but it is there!**.
+This tutorial uses `spring-addons-webmvc-jwt-resource-server` and  `spring-addons-webmvc-client` Spring Boot starters, which both auto-configure `SecurityFilterChain` based on properties file. **These security filter-chains are not explicitly defined in security-conf, but are there!**.

 ### 4.1.
 Resource Server configuration
 As exposed, we rely mostly on auto-configuration to secure REST end-points.
 The only access-control rules that we have to insert in our Java configuration are those restricting access to actuator (OpenAPI specification is public as per application properties).
 With `spring-addons-webmvc-jwt-resource-server`, this is done as follow: